MoneyLego/cosmos.network/content/articles/how-to-get-atoms.md

 ---
 index: 4
-title: How to get ATOMs?
+title: How to get ATOM?
-description: ATOMs can be obtained on a number of cryptocurrency exchanges.
+description: ATOM can be obtained on a number of cryptocurrency exchanges.
 alt: Article 10
 author:
   name: SAMUEL L. IPSUM